hofstef/awesome-domain-storytelling/README.md

 # awesome-domain-storytelling
+Ressources are in English unless prefixed with a language code, e.G.:
+- [GER] Ein Artikel auf Deutsch.
+- A blog post in English.
 ## Introductions and Material for Beginners
 - http://domainstorytelling.org/ The "official" website.
 - The free sample of the [book](http://leanpub.com/domainstorytelling/) covers the basics.